aws/sagemaker-python-sdk/README.rst

 For more information about PyTorch, see https://github.com/pytorch/pytorch.

-For more information about PyTorch SageMaker ``Estimators``, see `PyTorch SageMaker Estimators and Models`_.
+For more information about PyTorch SageMaker ``Estimators``, see `Using PyTorch with the SageMaker Python SDK`_.

-.. _PyTorch SageMaker Estimators and Models: src/sagemaker/pytorch/README.rst
+.. _Using PyTorch with the SageMaker Python SDK: https://sagemaker.readthedocs.io/en/stable/using_pytorch.html

 Scikit-learn SageMaker Estimators